 - Proof of outstanding student loan balance

 - Applicants must have current outstanding student loan balance.
-A document from your student loan service provider containing both the applicant’s name and the amount of outstanding student loan balance should be submitted as a PDF along with your application form.
+A document from your student loan service provider containing both the applicant’s name and the amount of outstanding student loan balance should be submitted as a PDF upload within the online form.

 - Proof of licensure plan

-- Applicants must submit a PDF a receipt confirming that they have paid for their NCARB record .
+- Applicants must upload a PDF a receipt confirming that they have paid for their NCARB record.

 - Reference Form (Download PDF)

-- One professional reference with whom the applicant has worked must fill out the reference form and email it to email@example.com prior to the application’s deadline.
+- One professional reference with whom the applicant has worked must fill out the reference form.
+The applicant should upload the completed form as part of their online application.
+If necessary, the reference may email the completed form directly to firstname.lastname@example.org prior to the application’s deadline.

-Reference forms may be submitted as part of the application or separately by the recommender.
-If submitted separately, references should email the completed reference form as a PDF to email@example.com and indicate in the subject line the applicant being recommended.
+Reference forms may be submitted as part of the application or, if necessary, separately by the recommender.
+If submitted separately, references should email the completed reference form as a PDF to firstname.lastname@example.org and indicate in the subject line the applicant being recommended.

 Are late submissions accepted?

-Without exception, all applications are due electronically by 5:00 pm EST on April 1.
+Without exception, all applications are due electronically by 5:00 pm EST on the due date.

 Are hardcopies accepted?

-We require all applications to be submitted via PDF.
+We require all applications to be submitted via the online form.